bveldhuyzen/EU_MDR_bolus-sim/README.md

 These services are for free / privately funded.
 If an exception arises, e.g. an extremely high cost due to the nature of your inquiry, then you will be informed of the specifics.

 !NOTE: Please not not ever provide us with proprietary or private/medical information that may cause any form of damage to you or any other party, or which may be infringement of privacy, or which may be in conflict with copyright.
-Such information will not be accepted, and the sender will be traced and reported to the authorities.
+Such information will not be accepted.
+If necessary, the sender will be traced and reported to the authorities.

 --------------------------------